paste

 This special case for stdin

 data is useful to combine consecutive lines using the given delimiter.
-Here's some examples to help you understand this feature better:
+Here are some examples to help you understand this feature better:

 # two columns